JujaLabs/docs/architecture/teams_slackbot/readme.md

 * SLB-F2-RSP-DEL-OK
    ```
     {
-    text: Thanks, Team '@slack_name1 @slack_name2 @slack_name3 @slack_name4' deactivated"
+    text: Thanks, Team '@slack_name1 @slack_name2 @slack_name3 @slack_name4' deactivated!
     }
    ```

 * SLB-F2-RSP-EMPTY
     ```
     {
-    text: You cannot get/deactivate team if the user not a member of any team
+    text: You cannot get/deactivate team if the user not a member of any team!
     }
     ```